Sam-Dragon/real-time-interview/README.md

 - Auto-scaling in gcp or kubernetes ?
 - Alternative to saga patterns ?
 - Consistency level in saga patterns ?
+- Explain Authentication & Authorization ?
+How to achieve it ?

 </details>